dwjoyce/pythonbook/chapters/Naming your data.rst

 That last line displays the value of ``C3``, calculated from the value of ``B2``, and adds on the value of ``A1``.

-You can name your variables with any combination of letters and numbers along with the ``_`` (underscore, not minus sign) character, as long as the name does not start with a number.
-You can use the underscore to separate words if you use them in your variable names - spaces are not allowed inside names!
+You can name your variables with any combination of letters (UPPER and lowercase) and numbers along with the ``_`` (underscore, not minus sign) character, as long as the name does not start with a number.
+You can use the underscore to separate words in your variable names to make them more readable (e.g. ``first_time_entry`` instead of ``firsttimeentry``) - spaces are not allowed inside names as this would appear as two names, not one!

 Exercises
 ---------